paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 **4. Banking**

-There are several reasons why banks are important for an economy - financial inclusion, credit availability, and savings mobilization are some of the notable reasons.
+There are several reasons why banks are essential for an economy - financial inclusion, credit availability, and savings mobilization are some of the notable reasons.

 * The Indian banking system consists of 12 public sector banks, 22 private sector banks, 46 foreign banks, 56 regional rural banks, 1485 urban cooperative banks and 96,000 rural cooperative banks, and cooperative credit institutions.

 * In 2001, the total outstanding loans of Indian banks stood at ₹5.1 trillion, or 23.9% of the country’s GDP of the time.
 By September 2022, the figure had grown to ₹130.4 trillion, or 50.3% of GDP.

 * Meanwhile, the total bank deposits have jumped from ₹9.6 trillion, or 45% of GDP, as of end-March 2001, to ₹175.4 trillion, or 67.6% of the GDP.

+* Post the NPA crisis over the past decade, robust recapitalisation of PSU banks, introducing the bankruptcy code, and RBI's regulatory oversight has helped banks become resilient again across the board.
+For the full financial year 2022-23, public sector banks made profits of over Rs 1 lakh crore.

 While the growth appears to be sharp, the interesting thing is that the size of Indian banking has stagnated for over a decade.
 The lending of banks has remained around 50-53% of the GDP since March 2009 (with 2020-21 being an exception due to covid-19), and deposits have remained between 67-70% of GDP.